Philip Watts 1961-2013

 “Camus and Film”, in Thomas Bishop & Coralie Girard (ed.), Camus Now, The Florence Gould Lectures at New York University, volume XII, Winter 2010-2011

 “Godard’s War”, L’Esprit Créateur, Vol. 50, no. 4, Winter 2010

-“The Eloquent Image: The Postwar Mission of Film and Criticism” in Opening Bazin (Oxford: Oxford University Press, 2010).
+“The Eloquent Image: The Postwar Mission of Film and Criticism”, in Dudley Andrew (ed.), Opening Bazin: Postwar Film Theory and Its Afterlife (Oxford: Oxford University Press, 2010)

 “Heretical History and the Poetics of Knowledge” in Gabriel Rockhill & Philip Watts (ed.), Jacques Rancière: Key Concepts (Durham, UK: Acumen, 2010)

 “gillesdeleuzerolandbarthes.
 Cours croisés, pensées parallèles”, co-authored with Yves Citton in La Revue internationale des livres (No. 6: July-August 2008)

 “Aeschylus Soup”, Contemporary French Civilization (Vol. 32, no.2: 2008)